-A few weeks back I visited my rheumatologist.
+A few weeks back, I visited my rheumatologist.

-Although the infusion I’d received almost four months before had started to work, now it seemed to have stopped cold.
+Although the infusion I’d received almost 4 months before had started to work, now it seemed to have stopped cold.
 My hands and feet were hurting again, and unfortunately, worse than before.
 I’d enjoyed a noticeable increase in energy and stamina, as well, but that, too, was gone.
 I won’t lie: I was disappointed and a bit blue.

 But I was also hopeful.
-Because this biologic, unlike the two I’d tried before it, had actually worked.
+Because this biologic, unlike the 2 I’d tried before it, had actually worked.
 So, after updating my rheumy, I asked if I might be able to schedule new infusions soon.
 Maybe, I reasoned, the next round would start working faster and last longer.

 I started to protest.
 She stopped me, explaining that it’s common for someone of my age to have OA in the joints of her hands, feet, and other places, such as the shoulders, hips, and knees.

 I admitted that my previous rheumatologist had told me I had some OA in my fingertips (called the distal interphalangeal, or DIP, joints).
 RD usually doesn’t affect them.
 But the pain I was experiencing wasn’t at the ends of my fingers.
-It was in my PIP (proximal interphalangeal) joints—the ones in the middle of the fingers, my metacarpal phalangeal joints (the largest knuckles at the base of the fingers) and my carpal joints (the group of wrist joints).
+It was in my PIP (proximal interphalangeal) joints — the ones in the middle of the fingers, my metacarpal phalangeal joints (the largest knuckles at the base of the fingers), and my carpal joints (the group of wrist joints).